Tangela Smith: USA Basketball

 Smith competed with USA Basketball as a member of the 1997 Jones Cup Team that won the silver medal in Taipei.
 Several of the games were close, with the USA team winning four games by six points or fewer, including an overtime game in the semifinal match against Japan.
 The gold medal game against South Korea was also close, but the USA fell 76–71 to claim the silver medal for the event.
 Smith averaged 8.0 points per game.

 WNBA career

-Smith was selected 12th overall in the 1998 WNBA Draft by the Sacramento Monarchs.
+Smith was selected 12th overall in the 1998 WNBA draft by the Sacramento Monarchs.
 She played 6 seasons for the Monarchs, helping them reach the playoffs five times.

 In 2005, she was traded to the Sting in exchange for Nicole Powell.
-Charlotte folded following the 2006 season and Smith's rights were acquired by the Minnesota Lynx in the dispersal draft.
+Charlotte folded following the 2006 season and Smith's rights were acquired by the Minnesota Lynx in the 2007 dispersal draft.

-On Draft Day in April 2007, she was dealt to the Phoenix Mercury for No. 1 overall pick Lindsey Harding.
+On draft day in April 2007, she was traded to the Phoenix Mercury for No. 1 overall pick Lindsey Harding.

 On Friday, 13 August 2010 she overtook Vickie Johnson and became the WNBA's all-time leader in games played with 411 in 13 seasons.
 During her time in the league she missed 15 games.